Krishnendu-janardhanan/traffic-speed-estimation/README.md

 # traffic-speed-estimation
 I have used YOLO v8 for vehicle detection

 Used  ultralytics.solutions.object_counter for counting the number of vehicles comes IN and OUT using a reference line.

-USed ultralytics.solutions.speed_estimation for calculating the speed of the vehicle entering the reference line.
+Used ultralytics.solutions.speed_estimation for calculating the speed of the vehicle entering the reference line.

 Speed estimation uses ByteTracker algorithm.

 I have got small values as speed since I have run it on a CPU machine.
 Using a high end system will give more accurate results.

 This object counting can be used in various application like